nkabbara/nkabbara.github.io/books/unlimited-memory.md

 * 8: f or v
 * 9: p or b

-We're working with sounds here, not spelling: 23 could be gnome.
+We're working with sounds here, not spelling: 23 (nm) could be gnome.

 Memorize [this list of 100 numbers](/books-one-hundred-numbers) in order to help you memorize larger numbers.
 Use images to associate with the numbers (letters).
 Additionally, it could be used as a giant peg memory system to remember 100 bits of info in order.
-Since the numbers in the list have images associated with them, you could easily use them with other systems, like you car, body, journey,
+Since the numbers in the list have images associated with them, you could easily use them with other systems, like you car, body, journey. e.g 5872 is leaf (58) and can (72).
+You could imagine a maple leaf on your left foot and a can of maple syrup on your right foot.

 I've spent a few days attempting to memorize the list and I have the following observations:

+1. **Breath and be with your breath**.
+I noticed at times, I tense up and get over concentrated.
+Balance concentration and breath to stay relaxed.
+This applies to memorization and recitation.
+More the latter.
+2. **Don't reverse engineer how you recalled something**.
+I let my brain see the number and recall the associated word or image without any effort at first.
+I just check what it comes up with for validity, but I don't need to make an effort if the assocition is already imprinted.
+4. **Remember, the more you memorize, the more you can memorize**.
+I felt at some point that I'm somehow limited in how much memory I have.
+Like I'm running out of space and need to watch out for my precious memory.
+But then I remembered my commitment to believing that memory is unlimited and the more I memorize, the better it gets.
+3. **Be encouraging, look through a positive lense**. i.e instead of fuck I missed 4, go yeah!
+I got 23!!!
+"Start to catch your memory doing things right and you will start to see improvements."
-1. I associated an image with each number.
-To remember the image:
+3. **Associate the number with words with images.** I associated an image with each number to help me recall the word.
+If that doesn't happen automatically, then
-    1. First, try to recall the image without any effort, if that doesn't work, try a one or a combo of the below. **The image might not contain the word you're memorizing, but it could remind you of it**.
-    1. think if the number has any significance to you.
-For example, the number 05 for me is when I graduated.
-This reminds me of the grauduation seal in the image.
+    1. Think if the number has any significance to you.
+For example, the number 05 reminds me of when I graduated which reminds me of the seal on my diploma.
+The word for 05 is Seal.
-    2. convert the number to its letters so it reminds you of the image.
+    2. Convert the number to its letters so it reminds you of the image.
 E.G. 29 = NP = NAP
-    3. be creative with the shapes of numbers.
+    3. Be creative with the shapes of numbers.
 E.g 22 look like two swans, one black one white.
 Like a NUN's gown.
-    4. Change the numbers a bit, 33, could be 3.3 which reminds you your park's 3.3 mile running track.
-Or 14, which is 7 + 7 which means you need to be doubly lucky to hunt a DEER.
+    4. Change the numbers a bit, 33, could be 3.3 which reminds you of and old running track at Memorial park in Houston.
+The word for 33 is Memo.
-    5. Finally, iterate over the valueless numbers to construct a word.
-2. Be mindful and concentrated.
-3. Be encouraging, look through a positive lense. i.e instead of fuck I missed 4, go yeah!
-I got 23!!!
-"Start to catch your memory doing things right and you will start to see improvements."

-4. Wen you feel like somehow you're running out of space, remember your commitment to believing that memory is unlimited and the more you memorize, the better it gets.
-2. Assigning a full day to memorize is extremely boring and unproductive.
-It's better to break down the list and memorize parts of it daily.
-The routine should be something like the following and shouldn't take more than 1.5 hours:
-    1. Recite or write everything you've gotten memorized so far.
-For the ones that take too long to remember or you can't recall them, note the numbers down.
-This might take a while when starting out and if the list is big.
-Up to 30 minutes.
-    2. Memorize 10 new numbers for the day.
-Get them into your memory until you can recall them backwards and forwards without any mistakes.
-This shouldn't take more than 30 minutes including breaks (if the list is already ready.
-Prepping the list takes significantly longer to find the right images and associations).
-    3. Review the numbers that you've missed from #1 and improve their number to image association.
-Maybe create a better story or get a more memorable image.
-    4. A few hours after 1-3, receite or write the 10 new numbers and the numbers you've missed from #1.

-The goal is to not have to think about the number.
-So after a while, the huristic above should go away and when a number comes to vision, a word pops up immediately.
+    5. As a last resort before giving up, iterate over the non value letters to see if you could recall the word quickly.
+3. Work on reversing words to numbers.
+When you see your associated words, you should be able to see the numbers with each without much effort to reverse it to a number.

+### A Working Routine that Seems Effective

+I tried to spend full days memorizing the list, but that proved ineffective.
+Spacing seems to be a big part of memorization and doing it full time seems counterproductive.
+Energy wise for sure, but also maybe how the brain works.

+The ultimate goal for the work below is to see a number and to be able to turn it into imagery which you can organize at the speed of thought.
+E.g, see a 10 digit number (to start) and have it committed to STM (maybe MTM too?) in a few seconds (seconds).

+**Memorizing a large list:**

+1. Pick 10 numbers.
+For each, look at the number, turn it into its letters, note down the first word that comes to mind when you see the number and/or the letters.
+Find a picture that reminds you of that word.
+Paste them on a row together in a document.
 Being creative with information helps increase your involvement with the content, makes it part of your reality, and improves your memory.
+2. For each number, look at the number, word, image and pronounce them out loud.
+Create a story around the image to associate them.
+Use SEE principle.
+3. Attempt to recall the list from memory in order.
+Repeat previous step and this step until you're successfull.
+Then attempt it backwards.
+Once you have 100% success rate at an OK speed, you should be done for the first round.
+4. An hour later and whenever you have some time during the day, write down or recite the list you're working on for today.
+5. The following day, do the next 10 numbers.

+**Revising work in progress for large lists:**

+1. At the start of the day or before memorizing new numbers, recite or write everything you've gotten memorized so far including the new set from yesterday.
+For the ones that take too long to remember or you can't recall, note the numbers down.
+2. Review the numbers that you've missed from #1 and improve their number to image association.
+Maybe create a better story or get a more memorable image or a better word.
+3. After 1 and 2 you may work on memorizing new set of numbers as stated above.
+4. At the end of the day or a few hours later, recite from memory the numbers you missed in #1 and you may include the new numbers in your review that you worked on for the day.
+5. Once the whole list is committed to memory, work on increasing recall speed.
+Also test yourself on random lookups, etc...
+6. Review at the intervals mentioned here to commit to LTM

+As it currently stands, it takes me about 1.5 hours to do the steps above every day, but I feel like it's getting easier and faster the more I memorize.

 ## Remembering Written Information

 1. Find keywords in the text you are attempting to memorize.
 They keywords should remind you of the rest of the sentences.
-2. Create images of each keyword and place it in a system of your choosing: car, body, journey, peg, etc...
+2. Create images (SEE principle) of each keyword and place it in a system of your choosing: car, body, journey, peg, etc...
 3. Create a story or something to link you to the information so there's a narrative.

 Example: